dltoth/UPnPDevice/README.md

 }
 ```

-We can go back to the same sketch [here](https://github.com/dltoth/UPnPDevice/blob/main/examples/SensorDevice/SensorDevice.ino), and instead instantiat a SensorWithConfig.
-Flash your device and point a browser to the device base URL (http://<span></span>IPAdress:80/).
-As before, the Sensor displays is its message, and selecting the "This Device" button will display all of the RootDevice embedded devices as buttons.
-In this case, a single "Sensor With Config" button.
-Selecting that button, and then selecting the "Configure" button you will see figure 6 below.
+Now, using the same sketch [here](https://github.com/dltoth/UPnPDevice/blob/main/examples/SensorDevice/SensorDevice.ino), and instead instantiating a SensorWithConfig, the Sensor will display its messag.
+Selecting the "This Device" button will display all of the RootDevice embedded devices as buttons, In this case, a single "Sensor With Config" button.
+Selecting that button, and then selecting the "Configure" button will present the config form in figure 6 below.

 *Figure 6 - SensorWithConfig device at http://<span></span>10.0.0.165/device/sensorwc/setConfiguration/configForm*